auraphp/Aura.Uri/README.md

 Manipulation
 ------------

-Now that we have created the URL, we can modify the component parts, then fetch a new URI string.
+After we have created the URL object, we can modify the component parts, then fetch a new URL string from the modified object.

 ```php
 <?php